 (b) have never been required to leave BiCon in relation to a breach of BiCon's published policies concerning behaviour at BiCon, including anti-harassment, anti-discrimination and confidentiality; and

-(c) apply to the charity in the form required by the directors; and
+(c) apply to the charity in the form required by the directors – please contact us by email to the info@ address; and

 (d) are approved by the directors.